 - North Carolina law states that “…a woman may breastfeed in any public or private location where she is otherwise authorized to be, irrespective of whether the nipple of the mother’s breast is uncovered during or incidental to the breastfeeding.”
 Click here to read the N.C.
 Gen. Stat. § 14-190.9 (1993).
 This means that a breastfeeding parent is not in violation of indecent exposure laws.

 - For i, ii: Designating Group has documentation, via site visit or photograph, and links.

-- For iii: Designating Group may need to discuss with local law enforcement.
+- For iii: Designating Group discussed with local law enforcement.

 - On August 3, 2020, at 2:47:36 PM EDT the Public Information and Communications Manager of the Police Department, City of Durham 602 East Main Street Durham, NC 27701 shared information about North Carolina Breastfeeding Law and First Responders Resource Tool Kit with all staff.

-- On August 3, 2020, at 11:59:41 AM EDT the office of the Sheriff 510 South Dillard Street, Durham, North Carolina hared information about North Carolina Breastfeeding Law and First Responders Resource Tool Kit with the Psarol Captain as well as the operations Major, so they could disseminate the information.
+- On August 3, 2020, at 11:59:41 AM EDT the office of the Sheriff 510 South Dillard Street, Durham, North Carolina confirmed that staff was aware of North Carolina Breastfeeding Law and had reviewed the First Responders Resource Tool Kit with the Psarol Captain as well as the operations Major, so they could disseminate the information.